Bheem-Works/quizReact-/vimquiz/README.md

 - ✅ Navigate with "Next" and "Previous"
 - ✅ Answer stays saved when moving between questions
 - ✅ Clean layout (you can style it your way)
+- ✅ See The Result At The Last;
+- ✅ Restaart  The Quiz Again;

 ---